 Another incredible benefit of the AAdvantage MileUp Card is that it has NO cap on the number of miles you can earn in any of these bonus categories.

-Other cards, like the Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express, have limits on the number of bonus points you can earn in the US supermarket category (up to $6,000 in purchases each year; then 1%).
+Other cards, like the Blue Cash Everyday® Card from American Express and the Blue Cash Preferred® Card from American Express, have limits on the amount of cash back you can earn in the US supermarket category (up to $6,000 in purchases each year; then 1%).
 Many families spend more than this amount at US supermarkets, so it is great to have a card that doesn’t limit the awards you can earn.

 Also keep in mind, some smaller supermarkets don’t accept American Express cards.
 For example, the independent grocery store in team member Jasmin’s small town won’t take AMEX, just Mastercard and Visa.
 So if you frequently buy groceries in spots where you can’t use an AMEX card, the Citi AAdvantage MileUp (which is a MasterCard) could be a solid addition to your wallet.